 Drug use in NI

-Drug misuse, compared to alcohol, can vary in respect of scale, pattern and intensity.
-According to the NI Health Survey for 2017/18 over three quarters of adults aged 16 and over drink alcohol (77%) – with 18% of those also reporting that they drank over the weekly limits.
+According to the NI Health Survey for 2021/22 2, four-fifths (79%) of adults aged 18 and over reported that they drank alcohol.
 Whereas according to the All-Ireland Drug Prevalence Survey for 2014/15 (27.7%) of respondents aged 15-64 who were surveyed reported ever having taken illegal drugs.

 Prescription drug misuse